asepjamaludinn/asepjamaludinn/README.md

   <img src="https://www.icegif.com/wp-content/uploads/2022/12/icegif-644.gif" alt="Sasuke GIF" />
 </p>

-## 👋 Hey there, I'm Asep!
+## 👋 Hi, I'm Asep!

-🎓 A curious mind from **Telkom University**, diving deep into the world of **Telecommunication Engineering**, and thriving in the digital playground as a **Web Developer**.

-💻 I enjoy transforming creative designs into modern, interactive, and fully responsive web applications.
-Clean code, smooth UX, and sleek UI are my playground.

-🌐 Beyond web dev, I'm on a journey exploring the synergy between **IoT**, **Machine Learning**, and web technologies — turning data and devices into smart, impactful solutions.
+I'm a **5th-semester student** at **Telkom University**, majoring in **Telecommunication Engineering**, but my real passion lies in building things for the web.

+I love bringing ideas to life through clean code and thoughtful design.
+Whether it's crafting intuitive interfaces or solving logic on the backend, I enjoy being involved in the whole process.

+I'm always curious, always learning, and always looking for new challenges.
+For me, tech isn’t just what I study — it’s what I breathe.

+---

 ---